nicholasamigo/BeHere/README.md

 # BeHere
+This project is dedicated to the late **Erik Rushford**, the originator of this idea.
+Rest in peace.

 BeHere is an application that encourages connectivity in real-world locations through in-person events.
 The main user-interface is an interactive map on which upcoming events are overlayed.
 Users or groups can post time-sensitive events to a map, which other users can discover and attend.
 Furthermore, joining the map enables a group-specific chat in which attendees can talk before, during, or after events.

 ## Members
-Nicholas Amigo - Front-End
+Nicholas Amigo

-Aidan Persaud - Front-End
+Aidan Persaud

-John Glass - Back-End
+John Glass

-Erik Rushford - Back-End

 CEN3031 - Group 63